 A print run of 400 copies was withdrawn from circulation in 2014 from Valparaíso FIFV Editions Collection.
 After 12 years in storage, they recycled these copies to reactivate them and provoke a visual dialogue with the 34 black and white photographs in the book "Curauma" by Bertrand Meunier* (with the author's consent).

 Learning to look at and read what someone else does, to approach understanding one's own.
 More than 180 perspectives were able to interrogate this book (which is part of the geographical territory of the city of Valparaíso), intertwining the individual and connecting the collective.
 Writing, tearing, painting, cutting, burning, drawing, pasting, scratching, sewing, and erasing were the conjugated and declared verbs for this invitation to deconstruction and reconstruction of new visual narratives.

-We invited 12 Ibero-American authors to individually intervene in the book.
-Poets, visual artists, and photographers re-signified the contents of this book from their own languages, turning it into unique copies, of 12 Collectible Object Books.
-This same exercise of reinterpretation of another's narrative extended to our Formador de Formadores de Imagen Salvaje Program.
+They invited 12 Ibero-American authors to individually intervene in the book.
+Poets, visual artists, and photographers re-signified the contents of this book from our own languages, turning it into unique copies, of 12 Collectible Object Books.
+This same exercise of reinterpretation of another's narrative extended to Formador de Formadores de Imagen Salvaje Program.